 The 1959 Ford F-100 represents one of the most iconic eras of American pickup design, known for its bold styling and straightforward mechanical character.
 This example has been tastefully modernized into a clean restomod while preserving its vintage charm, making it far more enjoyable to drive in today’s conditions.
 Showing 8,371 miles, this truck blends classic looks with upgraded comfort and reliability.
 Finished in a custom green paint job over a refreshed beige interior, it offers a standout presence whether parked at a show or cruising on the road.
-With a Windsor V8 swap, updated wiring, and modern conveniences like air conditioning and power windows, this F-100 is built to be driven and enjoyed.
+With a Windsor V8 swap, updated wiring and power windows, this F-100 is built to be driven and enjoyed.

 The exterior of this 1959 Ford F-100 features a custom green paint job that complements the truck’s signature late-1950s design, including its wide front grille, rounded fenders, and clean body lines.
 The stance is enhanced by a set of aftermarket American Racing wheels, giving it a subtle hot rod look without straying too far from its classic roots.
 Details such as the chrome accents and step-side styling cues maintain the truck’s vintage appeal, while the overall presentation reflects a thoughtful restoration with modern touches.
 The interior of this 1959 Ford F-100 has been refreshed in beige, creating a clean and inviting cabin.
 New seat upholstery and carpeting elevate comfort, while the addition of power windows and a Vintage Air system brings modern usability to this classic platform.
 The dashboard has been refinished and fitted with an aftermarket gauge cluster, providing improved visibility and functionality.
 A billet-style steering wheel adds a custom touch, tying together the interior’s blend of classic design and updated features.

 Under the hood sits a 351ci Windsor V8, a popular and reliable upgrade that delivers significantly more power than the truck’s original engine.
 This naturally aspirated setup is paired with a 4-barrel carburetor, offering strong throttle response and that unmistakable classic V8 character.
 Power is sent to the rear wheels through a C4 3-speed automatic transmission, known for its durability and smooth operation.
-Supporting upgrades such as an aluminum radiator, electric cooling fan, disc brakes, and an MSD ignition system enhance reliability and drivability.
+Supporting upgrades such as an aluminum radiator, electric cooling fan, and an MSD ignition system enhance reliability and drivability.
 Altogether, this F-100 offers a balanced combination of vintage feel and modern performance, making it a capable cruiser for both short drives and longer outings.

 The 1959 Ford F-100 represents one of the most iconic eras of American pickup design, known for its bold styling and straightforward mechanical character.
 This example has been tastefully modernized into a clean restomod while preserving its vintage charm, making it far more enjoyable to drive in today’s conditions.
 Showing 8,371 miles, this truck blends classic looks with upgraded comfort and reliability.
 Finished in a custom green paint job over a refreshed beige interior, it offers a standout presence whether parked at a show or cruising on the road.
-With a Windsor V8 swap, updated wiring, and modern conveniences like air conditioning and power windows, this F-100 is built to be driven and enjoyed.
+With a Windsor V8 swap, updated wiring and power windows, this F-100 is built to be driven and enjoyed.

 We're here to create a platform to better the automotive industry through communication and transparency.
 Please treat everyone with respect.
 Healthy debates are natural, but kindness is required.